mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step2.md

+You can use `helm list` to verify there are no other applications installed in any namespace:

+`helm list --all-namespaces`{{execute}}

-Start by cloning the application:
+Now, let's start by cloning the application:

 `git clone https://github.com/mluyo3414/hello-kubernetes.git`{{execute}}